fire1ce/3os.org/docs/raspberry-pi/snippets.md

 ---
-description: Raspberry Pi Tips & Tricks how to, guides, examples, and simple usage, Raspberry Pi, Default User and Password, Install Oh-My-Zsh on Raspbian
+description: Raspberry Pi Tips & Tricks how to, guides, snippets, examples, and simple usage, Raspberry Pi, Default User and Password, Install Oh-My-Zsh on Raspbian
 ---

-# Raspberry Pi Tips & Tricks
+# Snippets

 ## Enable SSH on Raspberry Pi Without a Screen